Learning Center

 Creating a Virtual Server from the Template

-For example, let’s create a virtual server with the user Hostman.
+For example, let’s create a virtual server with storage with the user Hostman.

 • Right-click the template and select Clone.